 The most important factor in buying a smoker is having one in which you can control the temperature.
-Assuming you’re not using an electric or gas smoker, your smoker’s temperature is steadily controlled by being well insulated and sealed and having a proper air vents and dampers so you can control the oxygen flow going to the wood or charcoal.
+Assuming you’re not using an electric or gas smoker, your smoker’s temperature is steadily controlled by being well insulated and sealed with proper air vents and dampers so you can control the oxygen flow going to charcoal.
 The WSM (especially the smaller, 18.5-inch model) does an excellent job at maintaining steady temperatures in the 225-degree range for hours and hours.

 Best Budget Smoker